About HOUSE Conference

 Ministry electives run on Wednesday afternoon of conference for approximately 2 hours.
 They are an opportunity for you as ministry leaders to dive deeper into a specific and practical aspect of ministry that fall roughly into three categories: leading self, leading others, leading young people.
 We typically have 3-4 electives to choose between.

-The Privileges and Challenges of Leading Teams - Developing leaders
+The Privileges and Challenges of Leading Teams - Building a culture of leadership development

 Fiona Smartt - Director of Ministry at St Luke’s Clovelly